nmhaga/Flare-Tracker/Documentation/Spec.md

 ```

 ###Inserting into database
-import sqlalchemy
+- import sqlalchemy
-Open database connection with create_engine method
+- Open database connection with create_engine method
-Prepare a session object using the session() object
+- Prepare a session object using the session() object
-connect engine to the session using configure() method
+- connect engine to the session using configure() method
-group data using tuples: data = [("utdate_time", "short", "longx")]
+- group data using tuples: data = [("utdate_time", "shortx", "longx")]
-	data format:
+	- data format:
-		utdate_time = DATETIME, short = NUMERIC, longx = NUMERIC
+		- utdate_time = DATETIME, short = NUMERIC, longx = NUMERIC
-create for loop for data
+- create for loop for data
-To persist xrayflux objects to database use session.add()
+- To persist xrayflux objects to database use session.add()
-Issue all remaining changes to the database and commit with session.commit()
+- Issue all remaining changes to the database and commit with session.commit()
-Rollback in case there is any error with session.rollback()
+- Rollback in case there is any error with session.rollback()

 ###Pulling from database